wellsr2miamioh/225-lab3-7/README.md

-# Lab3-7...an extention of the html_example
+# 225lab3-7
-A simple HTML page to build for a CI/CD pipeline Example.
-Deploys to a Development Environment with ClusterIP, then to a Production environment with LoadBalancer.
-This step adds DAST via Dastardly.
-Add the Dastardly Gist to your Jenkinsfile and personalize.
+CI/CD pipeline Example.
+Deploys to DEV with __ClusterIP and Ingress__, then to PROD with __LoadBalancer__.
+This step adds DAST via DASTardly.

+1) Create a new blank repository in your GitHub account using the lab name above.
+2) Copy the URL of this repository and paste it into your repository.
+3) View each file, and make changes where it is commented.
+4) Run your pipeline.
+5) Demonstrate your changes to the code in your video, and show the resulting web page.